 The dangers of living with multiple health conditions; the increased impact of the virus on ethnically diverse communities; and on people in our poorest communities living in overcrowded and/or multi-generational households.
 There is also increased concern about the toll on people’s mental wellbeing – again, potentially worse for our poorest and most vulnerable people and communities.

 Many of these issues are linked to physical inactivity.
 This affects our young people, who have become more inactive during lockdown, as well as our wider population.
 Unless they become more active, our young people will spend much more of their lives in poor health and will be the first generation to have a lower life expectancy than their parents.

-We know there are many people across West Yorkshire and South Yorkshire who are keen to get back to being active and playing sport in ways they have done before.
+We know there are many people across West Yorkshire and South Yorkshire who are keen to get back to movement, physical activity and sport in ways they have done before.
 Yorkshire Sport Foundation (YSF) will support “Return to Play” plans to make sure these opportunities are reintroduced.
 We also recognise there is a huge opportunity to create a step-change in activity levels for many more people across the county through working with a wider range of partners.

 Over the next six months in our Recovery and Renewal journey, we are keen to accelerate its work with partners from all sectors to make a step-change in these inequalities of activity.
 We know that this will help address wider inequalities around physical and mental wellbeing, skills and employment, community reliance, traffic levels, and greener, cleaner neighbourhoods.